Azure/azure-devtestlab/samples/ClassroomLabs/Modules/Library/HowTo.md

-# Az.AzureLabs Tutorial <!-- omit in TOC -->
+# Az.LabServices Tutorial <!-- omit in TOC -->

-Az.AzureLabs is a PowerShell module to simplify the management of [Azure Lab services](https://azure.microsoft.com/en-in/services/lab-services/).
+Az.LabServices is a PowerShell module to simplify the management of [Azure Lab services](https://azure.microsoft.com/en-in/services/lab-services/).
 It provides composable functions to create, query, update and delete lab accounts, labs, VMs and Images.

 - [Introduction](#introduction)
 - [Import the module](#import-the-module)